suve/vrms-rpm/README.md

 **Building**
 ----------
 Right now You're probably wondering why the hell do you need to build a bash script.
-Well, the script itself doesn't need any processing;
-however, the locale files it uses, do.
+Well, basically we need to process the gettext translation files and set up data paths (e.g. `/usr/local` vs `/usr`).

 To build, simply use `build.sh` with the `build` argument.
+If you intend to perform a local install later on, use the `--local` option.
 ```
 $ ./build.sh build
 ```